 Scribendi.com is always in the market for experienced proofreaders and editors who are looking for a convenient remote/telecommute employment opportunity.Read Article

-A breakdown of what is new and what has been changed with Microsoft Office 2010
+A breakdown of what is new with Microsoft Office 2010

 I've recently come to the realization that I am not an IT kind of person.
 I tried to be for a long time; I even knew some fancy words and kind of knew HTML.
 If need be, I can work in Linux, but I really only know enough to get myself into trouble.
 I'm the IT equivalent of the guy who goes to the hardware store on the weekend with the intention of redoing the plumbing in his house.
 I may know how to use a wrench, but sooner or later, I'm going to have to call a plumber.
 I am, by trade, an editor and writer.
 So am I, the astute reader might ask, the right person to write an article entitled "A Microsoft Office 2010 Review"?